Calculate page height and width Skip to content

 Whether you’re the SEO manager for a bigger eCommerce company or an eCommerce business owner trying to grow your online sales, this article is for you.

-Did you know that on average 22% of total eCommerce revenue is driven by organic search, making it the NO #1 sales driver of all marketing channels?
-(2017 Smart Insights).
+Did you know that around 50% of total eCommerce revenue is driven by organic search, making it the NO #1 sales driver of all marketing channels?
+(Smart Insights).

-Yet most online shops simply aren’t built with search engines in mind.
+Yet most online shops simply aren’t built with search engines like Google in mind.

 Getting your website to rank high for valuable topics might seem like a daunting task at first, but when you reach the first 3 results of Google, you can practically automate your sales funnel without additional costs.